Kubwa Five Safaris

 Visit Walvis Bay | Marine Cruise | An Exhilarating Dune Drive In Sandwich Harbour Area | Birding

-You'll go to Walvis Bay has been a haven for sea vessels because of its natural deepwater harbour.
+After brekfast, you will go to Walvis Bay which has been a haven for sea vessels because of its natural deep-water harbour.
 Being rich in plankton and marine life, these waters drew large numbers of whales attracting whalers and fishing vessels.

-From the Walvis Bay Yacht Club, board the catamaran and spend the morning exploring the bay area which is home to a great variety of birdlife, seals and three different types of dolphins may be encountered.
-You'll see the heavyside dolphins which are the most prolific in being endemic to the coast of Namibia, dusky dolphins and Atlantic bottlenose dolphins.
+From the Walvis Bay Yacht Club, board the catamaran and spend the morning exploring the bay area which is home to a great variety of birdlife, seals and three different types of dolphins.

 The larger mammals like the southern right whale and the humpback whales may be spotted and with a bit of extra special luck, rare sightings of the sunfish and the leatherback turtles also.